BenjaminAbt/SustainableCode/csharp/linq-expression-compile/readme.md

 ## Remarks

 - Compiling an expression costs time itself.
 Therefore, this is not advisable for all cases.
-- Furthermore, [Compile()](https://learn.microsoft.com/dotnet/api/system.linq.expressions.expression-1.compile?view=net-6.0&WT.mc_id=DT-MVP-5001507) is not very fast, but there is a workaround for this with [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler).
+- Furthermore, [Compile()](https://learn.microsoft.com/dotnet/api/system.linq.expressions.expression-1.compile?WT.mc_id=DT-MVP-5001507) is not very fast, but there is a workaround for this with [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler).
-- Compiled bits in .NET 8 are tremendously much faster than in .NET 7
+- Compiled bits in .NET 8 are way faster than in .NET 7

 ## ⌨️ Run this sample